aiXander/Realtime_PyAudio_FFT/README.md

   <img src="./assets/teaser.gif">
 </p>

-## A simple package to do realtime audio analysis in native Python, using PyAudio and Numpy to extract and visualize FFT features from live audio stream.
+### A simple package to do realtime audio analysis in native Python, using PyAudio and Numpy to extract and visualize FFT features from a live audio stream.

 **The basic pipeline:**
 * Starts a stream_reader that pulls live audio data from any source (soundcard, microphone, ...)